What is the real cost of traveling Europe?

 Everyone operates differently on this.
 When my aunt started her business, she quickly went into debt.
 Yet she was wildly successful over time.
 I’ve also heard stories of those who moved to a cheap part of Asia to start their business, which meant the limited funds they had could last them much longer while they got things off the ground.
 I know one man who told me it’s going to take $150,000 to start his business.
 Another woman told me a success story that started with just 3,000 euros in the bank.
 An old roommate told me she’s been traveling and working for years with just a few hundred euros to her name.

-My income is variable, but I also try to set aside a decent percentage (my ambitious goal this year is 60%, though I may well not hit that) each month for the future–both to tackle unexpected expenses or emergencies, to be prepared for my yearly tax bills, and, of course, to create more security for myself in case I ever cannot or no longer want to work.
+My income is variable, but I also try to set aside a decent percentage (my ambitious goal this year is 75% pre-taxes) each month for the future–both to tackle unexpected expenses or emergencies, to be prepared for my yearly tax bills, and, of course, to create more security for myself in case I ever cannot or no longer want to work.

 Last year I managed to save almost 50% of my income, so I’m hopeful for this year’s goal.